-THIS PETITION MAY BE CIRCULATED BY A PAID SIGNATURE CATHERER OR A VOLUNTEER.
+THIS PETITION MAY BE CIRCULATED BY A PAID SIGNATURE GATHERER OR A VOLUNTEER.
 YOU HAVE THE RIGHT TO ASK.
 (No smaller than 12-point font)

-Use Pen Only PLEASE PRINT ALL INFORM ATION EXCEPT SIGNATURE \Official Use\Only
+Use Pen Only -- PLEASE PRINT ALL INFORMATION EXCEPT SIGNATURE

-1.

-Print Name Residence Address ONLY

-Sign as registered to vote City Zip

-2.

-Print Name Residence Address ONLY

-Sign as registered to vote City

-3.

-Print Name Residence Address ONLY

-Sign as registered to vote City

-4.

-Print Name Residence Address ONLY

-Sign as registered to vote City Zip

-5.
+Print Name Residence Address ONLY Zip Sign as registered to vote 2.
+Print Name Residence Address ONLY Sign as registered to vote 3.
+Residence Address ONLY Print Name Sign as registered to vote City Zip 4.
+Print Name Residence Address ONLY Sign as registered to vote City Zip

-Print Navie Residence Address ONLY
+Residence Address ONLY

-Sign as registered to vote City Zip

-6.

-Print Name Residence Address ONLY
+Residence Address ONLY

-Sign as registered to vote City Zip
+Zip